Covid-19

 coronavirus in the given sample.
 It will be interesting to note that each lab

 in the country can efficiently test up to 25000 test samples.
-Government is
+The government is

-constantly working to add new labs in the list in order to prevent delay of
+constantly working to add new labs to the list to prevent delays in

 testing the samples.